Should You Submit A Sitemap To Google

 Google Says: “Submit a sitemap to tell Google about pages on your site we might not otherwise discover”

 I say: “If your not creating sites that can be crawled and indexed you are doing a disservice to your online business.”

 Submitting your sitemap will help Google crawl your site?

-Crawl frequency and crawl rate is not based on indexed URLs or URLs submitted.
-It is based on clean code, page size, and inbound links, and page rank.
+Crawl frequency and crawl rate aren’t based on indexed URLs or URLs submitted.
+It is based on clean code, page size, inbound links, and page rank.

 So should you submit a sitemap to Google?